Upper-Division Transfer

 To be admitted to the California State University as an upper-division transfer (UDT) student, you must:

 • be in good standing at the last college or university attended.
-In simple terms, “good standing” means you are eligible to re-enroll at your last college or university;
+In other words, “good standing" means you are eligible to re-enroll at your last college or university;

-• have completed 10 general education courses (30 semester units or 45 quarter units) of basic skills courses, with a grade of C- or better, and, specifically, four courses completed in the following areas (in either column):
+• have completed with a grade of C- or better one course in each of the following four areas (in either column):

 General Education-Breadth